sowsan/architecture-center/docs/cloud-adoption/decision-guides/log-and-report/index.md

 ### Cloud native

-If your organization currently lacks established logging and reporting systems, or if your planned deployment does not need to be integrated with existing on-premises or other external monitoring systems, a cloud native SaaS solution such as [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/overview), is the simplest choice.
+If your organization currently lacks established logging and reporting systems, or if your planned deployment does not need to be integrated with existing on-premises or other external monitoring systems, a cloud native SaaS solution such as [Azure Monitor](/azure/azure-monitor/overview), is the simplest choice.

 In this scenario, all log data is recorded and stored in the cloud, while the logging and reporting tools that process and surface information to IT staff are provided by the Azure platform and Azure Monitor.

 Azure Monitor based logging solutions can be implemented ad hoc per subscription or workload for smaller or experimental deployments, and are organized in a centralized manner to monitor log data across your entire cloud estate.

-**Cloud native assumptions**.
-Using a cloud native logging and reporting system assumes the following:
+**Cloud-native assumptions.** Using a cloud native logging and reporting system assumes the following:

 - You do not need to integrate the log data from you cloud workloads into existing on-premises systems.
 - You will not be using your cloud-based reporting systems to monitor on-premises systems.